bjornharrtell/postgresql-http-server/README.md

 # PostgreSQL HTTP API Server

-Attempt to implement proposal at http://wiki.postgresql.org/wiki/HTTP_API
+Attempt to implement something like the proposal at http://wiki.postgresql.org/wiki/HTTP_API

 **DISCLAIMER**: Experimental work at this time.